dnicholson314/lugach/README.md

 ```

 Select **Setup** to add your authentication details for Canvas, Top Hat, and
 Lighthouse.
-These credentials are stored securely and are required for the other
+These credentials are required for the other features to
-features to function.
+function and are stored securely using the system keyring.

+> Note that WSL lacks a built-in keyring, so credentials are instead stored in
+> a dotfile in the user's home directory.
+This is inherently insecure, so
+> proceed with caution.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or bug reports, feel free to
 open an issue or submit a pull request.
-Sorry for my undocumented and all around
-shabby code 😭